Competition Held Each Summer

 The Goldstick Initiative for the Study of Communication Disorders was established in 2005 to recruit and train future faculty in the area of communication.
-The Goldstick Initiative will assist in providing states, schools, and families with best practices, to improve learning and living outcomes for individuals with communication disabilities.
+The Goldstick Initiative assists in providing states, schools, and families with recommended practices thereby improving learning and living outcomes for individuals with communication disabilities.

-For 2017-2018, the Goldstick Family Initiative will award 2-3 fellowships in the amount of approximately $8,000 each.
+For 2023-2024, the Goldstick Family Initiative will award 2-4 fellowships in the amount of $10,000.
 Recipients may be nominated for a second year of support through the Goldstick Fellowship assuming satisfactory progress is being made towards the completion of a degree.

 Selection criteria for this year's Goldstick Family Fellowship recipients include:

-Interested students should submit an electronic copy of their vita and a 1-2 page statement specific to the student’s interest and experience in the field of social-communication disabilities and/or disorders during the spring award competition.
+Interested students should submit an electronic copy of their vita and a 1-2 page statement specific to the student’s research interests and experiences in the field of social-communication disabilities and/or disorders during the summer award competition.

-Recipients will be determined by a selection committee and will be introduced at the Goldstick Family Lecture in the fall.
-Furthermore, recipients will attend the College of Education Award Banquet on November 4, 2017.
+Recipients will be determined by a selection committee and will be introduced at the Goldstick Family Lecture on September 21, 2023.
+Furthermore, recipients will attend the College of Education Award Banquet in the spring of 2024.

 For more information